-- Composition: Proteins consists of a chain of > 100 amino acids (AAs) that are connected through multiple peptide bonds (polypeptide chain).
+- Composition: Proteins consist of a chain of ≥ 50 amino acids (AAs) that are connected by multiple peptide bonds (polypeptide chain).

-- Primary: the sequence of AAs in the polypeptide chain
+- Primary structure: the sequence of AAs in the polypeptide chain

-- Secondary: structural folding that occurs based on patterns of H+-bonds between parts of the same polypeptide chain (e.g., α-helix and β-sheets)
+- Secondary structure: folded structure formed based on the pattern of H+ bonds between parts of the same polypeptide chain (e.g., α-helix and β-sheets)

-- For both tertiary and quarternary, folding driven by: hydrophobic interactions, H+-bonds, salt bridges, disulfide bonds
+- For both tertiary and quaternary structures, folding driven by hydrophobic interactions, H+-bonds, salt bridges, disulfide bonds

-- Proper protein folding must occur for a protein to be functional (see learning card on translation and protein synthesis)
+- Proper protein folding must occur for a protein to be functional (see article on translation and protein synthesis)

 - Duodenum: further cleavage from pancreatic and intestinal proteases

 - AAs enter the bloodstream and travel to the liver via the portal vein.